Child custody: “My ex won’t let me see my children. What can I do?”

 The sad reality, though, is that there are many relationships where the split is not amicable, and the negative emotions the once loving parties now have for one another affects how they parent their children.
 It is a frustrating reality, but one that is not impossible to change.

-Non-legal solutions – discussion, counselling and mediation
+Non-legal solutions for access to children – discussion, counselling and mediation

 If your partner is not allowing you access to the children, below are some initial strategies you can pursue to try to rectify the situation.